Our Essential Services

-Additional requirements usually include earning sufficient income (threshold varies according to the type of visa) and your employer being recognized by the Netherlands’s government officials.
+Additional requirements usually include earning sufficient income for that visa type and your employer being recognized by the Netherlands’s government.

 The Netherlands Work Visa Cost

-Again, the cost for your visa application depends on what type of visa you are applying for.
-However, the amount for your work visa should not exceed 300 EUR (330 USD).
+The cost for your visa application depends on what type of visa you are applying for.
+Usually, the costs for a work visa do not exceed 300 EUR (330 USD).